PongpreechaSuea/FaceDetection/README.md

 # Face Detection API

-This project is a FastAPI-based web service for face detection using the YOLOv8 model.
+This project is a Flask-based web service for face detection using the YOLOv8 model.

 ## Features
 - Face detection from uploaded images